Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO: Introduction

 Other related works employ \gls{dl} techniques either at the \gls{bs} or at the \gls{ue} to improve the channel reconstruction quality or the feedback design, respectively.
 In \cite{sol19, uts21}, the feedback is generated at the \gls{ue} by sampling only specific entries of the downlink channel matrix.
 Then, the original channel matrix is reconstructed at the \gls{bs} with image-restoration \glspl{cnn}.
 Similarly, in \cite{lia20}, the channel is compressed at the \gls{ue} based on compressive sensing and then recovered through a \gls{dl} architecture at the \gls{bs}.
 In \cite{tur21}, a \gls{nn} has been proposed to directly map noisy pilot observations to their optimal feedback index.
-In this way, neither channel estimation nor knowledge of the feedback codebook are necessary at the \gls{ue}.
 In \cite{che21}, \glspl{nn} are used to design an implicit \gls{csi} feedback mechanism in which the \gls{csi} is mapped into the recommended precoder.
 Finally, \gls{dl} architectures have been applied to learn feedback messages with the objective of maximizing the downlink precoding performance in single-cell \cite{soh21}, and multi-cell \cite{guo20b} scenarios.